-I have no scientific evidence but there does appear to be two versions of smelt in Lake Taupo, one of which is significantly larger than the other.
-It seems to me that when I observe shoals of the larger smelt in the water, nipping and plucking becomes more of a problem.
+It seems to me that when I observe shoals of larger smelt in the water, nipping and plucking becomes more of a problem.

 Maybe the feeding technique is different depending on the size of the prey?

 Then a few weeks ago I saw a brown trout chasing a small rainbow in the shallows and I got my final clue.